 The Greenland MLSA for the year 2018 has adjusted the minimum required exploration expenditures to zero.
-There will be an annual license fee on the Sulussugut License for year 8 and forward of approximately DKK 41.
+The annual license fee on the Sulussugut License for year 8 and forward is approximately DKK 41.

 Details of required work expenditures and accrued work credits are tabulated and given below: